JET Blogs JET Living

 Now you are ready for your adventure.
 You should have finished all your visa paperwork with your consulate.
 You should have an itinerary for your trip.

-Before you depart to Japan, take the time to do what you want.
+Before you depart for Japan, take the time to do what you want.

-Have a party with friends (who have socially distanced and vaccinated).
+Have a party with friends (who are socially distanced and vaccinated).

 Enjoy time with your family and pets.